What Is This?

 What if more than one person talks to it at the same time?

-We queue the messages we receive, so if multiple people send messages to the RoboLlama simultaneously, it might just mean it will take longer to get a response.
-Please be patient!
+We queue the tweets we receive, so if multiple people send tweets to the RoboLlama simultaneously, it might just mean it will take longer to get a response.
+Please bear with us!

 What is this video?